 In the early afternoon, we will visit Muckross House & Gardens with its working farm situated amidst the beautiful scenery of Killarney National Park.

 The rest of the afternoon is left free for you to explore the town of Killarney, which will be our base for the next two days of walking.

 Today's walk starts at the famous Kate Carney’s Cottage and takes us into the Black Valley.
 The valley is a glaciated relic whose retreating glaciers left behind incredible rock formations, a wild and rugged glen, quarry lakes, and small waterfalls.
 This beauty is simply indescribable.

 We will join the famous Kerry Way walking trail that takes us through Derrynahierka Oak Forest, finishing at Galway’s Bridge on the Ring of Kerry.

 Distance: 15 km/9.4 miles, Ascent: 280 m/800 ft

-From Killarney, we move to the most westerly point in Ireland, the Dingle Peninsula.
-The peninsula is rich in archaeological remains, sweeping green and blue coastal landscapes, music, and ‘craic’.
 We will walk through traditional methods of turf cutting using the sleán (spade) in the low bog as we work our way down to walk along Inch Beach.
-A majestic beach used in the making of the 1970 film “Ryan’s Daughter”.
+This majestic beach was used in the making of the 1970 film “Ryan’s Daughter”.

 Distance: 8 km/5 miles

-After a hearty Irish breakfast, we depart for Dublin Airport early to arrive at 3.00 pm - 4.00 pm.
+After a hearty Irish breakfast, we depart for Dublin Airport early to arrive around 3.00 pm - 4.00 pm.